-In order to streamline the collection efforts, Hess sampling devices, and sieves used to rinse and retain sample contents from Hess and grab samplers, will possess a net mesh size of 250 μ m in order to retain FBOM in the 250-1,000 μ m size range for analysis, as well as CPOM particles.
-All organic debris collected within each Hess and grab sample collected will be retained with the sample and preserved with the entire portion in 95 percent ethanol.
+In order to streamline the collection efforts, Hess sampling devices will possess a net mesh size of 250 μm in order to retain FBOM in the 250-1,000 μm size range for analysis, as well as CPOM particles.
+All organic debris collected within each Hess sample collected will be retained with the sample and preserved with the entire portion in 95 percent ethanol.
 Organic materials too large to fit within the sample jar (i.e., sticks) will be thoroughly examined for attached organisms and broken down enough to fit within the sample jar or in a large resealable plastic bag.
 A standard internal label will be placed within the bag, including the same information as the benthic sample jar.
 An additional note will be made on the field data sheet for that specific sample indicating that additional organic matter was collected and stored in the plastic bag.